There are several fields in which an electrician might work provided they have the appropriate certification:

 There is no defined amount of time that this process may take.

-Placements for the JAC are within the jurisdiction of Local 586.
-The city of Ottawa, the counties of Prescott and Russell, and counties of Lanark and Renfrew in Ontario as well as the counties of Hull, Papineau, Gatineau, and Pontiac in Quebec.
+Placements for the LAC are within the jurisdiction of Local 586.
+The City of Ottawa, and the counties of Prescott and Russell, and counties of Lanark and Renfrew in Ontario, as well as the counties of Hull, Papineau, Gatineau, and Pontiac in Quebec.

 You must provide your own transportation to the job site.

 You can obtain your transcript from the school board in your country of origin or contact your local embassy for help.
-Your marks must also be translated and assessed.
+Your grades must also be translated and assessed in either English or French.

-Ask for Comprehensive Report and state it is for the JAC application process.
+Ask for a Comprehensive Report and state it is for the LAC application process.

 You can find out more by contacting the Ministry of Training, Colleges, and Universities